massalabs/riscairo/README.md

 This is my first program in cairo !
 It implements an ELF file parser and a RISC-V virtual machine.
+The machine implements the RV32i instruction set, without extensions for now.

 ## Run a basic test

-Bu running the command `scarb test` it should trigger a basic test that loads the following RISC-V program compiled as ELF:
+Running the command `scarb test` should trigger a basic test that loads the following RISC-V program compiled as ELF:

 ```
 .global _start